DEBOSH: Deep Bayesian Shape Optimization

 \subsection{Shape Optimization}

-A popular way to automate the shape optimization processes is to use genetic algorithms~\cite{Gosselin09} to explore the shape space.
-However, as genetic algorithms require many evaluations of the fitness function, which involves running an expensive physical simulation, a naive implementation would be inefficient. {\it Kriging}, or Gaussian-process (GP) regression~\cite{Rasmussen06}, is one of the most popular ways to reduce the required number of evaluations~\cite{Jeong05,Laurenceau10,Toal11,Xu17,Umetani18}.
-It estimates a response surface that is used to accelerate the exploration of the shape space.
-Although effective when dealing with models controlled by relatively few design parameters, it does not scale well to high-dimensional inputs or to sparse GPs~\cite{Herbrich03}, due to the {\it curse of dimensionality}~\cite{Bellman61}.
-As a result, these methods often depend on handcrafted low-dimensional shape parameterizations that can be difficult to design and severely restrict how much of the shape space can be explored.
+A popular way to automate shape optimization is to use genetic algorithms~\citep{Gosselin09}.
+However, as they require many evaluations of the fitness function, which involves running an expensive physical simulation, a naïve implementation would be inefficient. {\it Kriging}, or Gaussian-process (GP) regression~\citep{Rasmussen06}, is one of the most popular ways to reduce the required number of evaluations~\citep{Jeong05,Laurenceau10,Toal11,Xu17,Umetani18}.
+The measures of uncertainty delivered by Gaussian processes, in addition to their predictions, can be used to explore the shape space more effectively.
+This works for models controlled by relatively few design parameters but does not scale well to high-dimensional inputs.
+One must instead rely on low-dimensional shape parameterizations that can be difficult to design and often prevent the full exploration of the shape space.